Dalier Hinojosa: Boston Red Sox

 Hinojosa was declared a free agent in July 2013, and he signed with the Boston Red Sox to a Minor League deal worth $4.25 million in 2013.
-The Red Sox invited Hinojosa to spring training in 2014 and started the regular season with the Pawtucket Red Sox of the Class AAA International League.
+The Red Sox invited Hinojosa to spring training in 2014 and started the regular season with the Pawtucket Red Sox of the Triple-A International League.

 Hinojosa made 41 relief appearances at Pawtucket, and despite struggling early, he turned his year around by posting a 1.57 ERA in his final 23 innings of work.
 Overall, he finished with a 3–5 record and a 3.79 ERA in 612/3 of work.
 He opened 2015 at Pawtucket, where he went 1–0 with a 3.68 ERA (3 ER/71/3 IP) and nine strikeouts in four games before being promoted to the Red Sox on April 29.

-Hinojosa made his majors debut on May 3, 2015 at Fenway Park in an 8–5 loss to the New York Yankees.
+Hinojosa made his majors debut on May 3, 2015, at Fenway Park in an 8–5 loss to the New York Yankees.
 He would go on to thread 12/3 scoreless innings of relief and did not allow a hit, issuing three base on balls and hitting one batter, while striking out Alex Rodriguez on four pitches and Chris Young looking on three.

 After the game, Hinojosa was optioned back to Pawtucket in order to make room on the 25-man roster for infielder Luis Jiménez and then was designated for assignment on July 11, when the Red Sox made room for Brian Johnson on their 40-man roster.

 Philadelphia Phillies

 Hinojosa was claimed off waivers by the Philadelphia Phillies on July 15, 2015.
-After playing 2 weeks with the Class AAA Lehigh Valley IronPigs, he was recalled to the majors on July 31 making his National League debut the same day.
-On April 28, 2016 in his last MLB appearance against the Washington Nationals, Hinojosa suffered an injury to his pitching hand after nationals center fielder, Matt den Dekker hit a line drive to the mound during the 8th inning.
+After playing 2 weeks with the Triple-A Lehigh Valley IronPigs, he was recalled to the majors on July 31 making his National League debut the same day.

+On April 28, 2016, in his last MLB appearance against the Washington Nationals, Hinojosa suffered an injury to his pitching hand after nationals center fielder, Matt den Dekker hit a line drive to the mound during the 8th inning.
 Hinojosa exited the game and was sent onto the disabled list for rehabilitation.
-Hinojosa later missed the rest of the season with a persistent shoulder injury.
+He later missed the remainder of the season with a persistent shoulder injury.
+On October 7, Hinojosa was removed from the 40-man roster and sent outright to Triple-A Lehigh Valley.
 He was released from his minor league contract on May 17, 2017.

-Retirement

-On March 1, 2018, Hinojosa announced his retirement.
+On March 1, 2018, Hinojosa announced his retirement from professional baseball.